Monolith Productions: History

 Hall used the gaming CDs to continue to build out a list of contacts for future expansion.
-This led to a significant investment from Japanese print publisher Takarajimasha, allowing Monolith to establish their own set of offices and bring on more staff to do full-time production by 1996.
+This led to a significant investment from Japanese print publisher Takarajimasha, allowing Monolith to establish its own set of offices and bring on more staff to do full-time production by 1996.
 Initial work was done towards Claw, a game based on a shelved project by Garrett.
 During development, Monolith acquired Q Studios, a development team led by a friend Nick Newhard.
 At the time, Q Studios was finishing work on Blood and Monolith switched to focus on shipping it instead.
 Blood was one of the last games to use the 2.5D Build engine, but meanwhile Monolith also had a team building an in-house 3D engine.
 Blood was a hit with the Monolith team and replaced Doom as their office deathmatch game.

 The company is best known for the Blood, No One Lives Forever and F.E.A.R series.
 Monolith developed the LithTech game engine which was used for most of their games starting with Shogo: Mobile Armor Division in September 1998.
 Between 1997 and 1999, Monolith also published games–some developed by the studio, some by third parties.

 By May 1997, the company employed more than 70 people.
+After the end of self publishing, Monolith secured deals with Interplay Productions in early 1999, and Fox Interactive in late 1999.

+Monolith reported $7.8 million in sales in 1999 and $8 million-plus in 2000.

 In 2004, Monolith Productions was acquired by Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games).

 In 2014, the company released the title Middle-earth: Shadow of Mordor with a sequel entitled Middle-earth: Shadow of War being released in 2017.